 Troubleshoot Sitemap Errors on Google Search Console

-Google Search Console error messages are not always helpful in understanding real issues behind.
+Google Search Console (GSC) error messages are not always helpful in understanding real issues behind.
 And it is not always “sitemap could not be read”.
 It gives various error messages like the ones below:

 • sitemap can be read, but has errors